shuvozula/steam-gta5-linux/README.md

-# Play GTA5 on Ubuntu 20.04LTS with Steam and Nvidia card
+# Play GTA5 in Linux with Steam

 Wine has come a long way as a windows-emulator and can even be used to play Windows games in Linux.
 However, for some games, its not an easy setup process, specifically GTA5 and its stupid %$@#&%^ launcher.

-These steps outline how to install and play a Windows executable GTA5 in Linux(Ubuntu) using Wine & Steam.
-They are not exhaustive and a work-in-progress and some of these instructions might not be in the right order yet (for the most part its quite accurate, but YMMV)
+These steps outline how to install and play a Windows executable GTA5 in Linux(tested on Ubuntu20.04LTS) using Wine & Steam.
+They are not exhaustive and a work-in-progress and some of these instructions might not be in the right order yet (for the most part its quite accurate, but YMMV).
+So read before use and understand what you need to do before venturing out too far.
+Always create backups when necessary.

 ## 1. Install Nvidia Driver (or AMD driver)